taking a nap outside a gurudwara in Delhi

 Map of monuments in Mehrauli Archeological Park and the urban village of Mehrauli

-After leaving the Qutab Minar, walk down the main street, Anuvrat Marg and the entrances for the Archeolgical Park will be on your right.
+After leaving the Qutab Minar, walk down the main street, Anuvrat Marg and the entrances for the Archeological Park will be on your right.
 There are two entrances.
 The first is just an unmarked dirt path and the second is a bit bigger with signage for Mehrauli Complex.

 The park abuts the urban village of Mehrauli which also has some incredible, but mostly unprotected Mughal ruins.
 The Jahaz Mahal is particularly spectacular.